-COLORADO SPRINGS, Colo.
-(KKTV) - Colorado Springs is mulling requiring bear-resistant trash cans for people living west of I-25.
+Colorado Springs is now requiring bear-resistant trash cans, with offers of alternatives, for some people who live west of I-25.

-It's no secret area bears have treated west side neighborhoods as their own personal buffet when residents have failed to secure their trash.
-For years, Colorado Parks and Wildlife have pleaded with the public to stop making it so easy for bears to get food.
+It's no secret that area bears have treated west side neighborhoods as their own personal buffet when residents have failed to secure their trash.
+For years, Colorado Parks and Wildlife has pleaded with the public to stop making it so easy for bears to get food.

 "We need to keep them away from people food, and if they are getting into people food we need to intervene," Frank McGee with CPW told 11 News in a 2017 interview.